King Duncan

 What kind of ruler is King Duncan?

-The play presents Duncan as the model of Christian-Jacobean kingship.
-The function of this presentation is one of Shakespeare's most carefully calibrated choices.
+The play presents Duncan as the model of Christian-Jacobean kingship, and the function of that presentation is one of Shakespeare’s most carefully calibrated choices.

-Duncan rules through reward rather than fear, through emotional openness rather than political calculation, through the language of agricultural growth rather than the language of force.
+Duncan rules through reward rather than fear, through emotional openness rather than political calculation, through the language of agricultural growth rather than force.
 His most-quoted line on his own approach – "I have begun to plant thee, and will labour / To make thee full of growing" – places him in the position of a gardener rather than a commander.
-The Christian doctrine of stewardship, the Old Testament tradition of the shepherd-king, the medieval-Jacobean idea of the king as God's chosen agent – Duncan draws on all of them in how he presents himself.
+The Christian doctrine of stewardship, the Old Testament tradition of the shepherd-king, and the medieval-Jacobean idea of the king as God’s chosen agent all feed into how he presents himself.

 What is King Duncan’s fatal flaw?

-The question is one of the most-debated in critical reception of the character.
-The play's evidence permits two distinct readings.
+The question is one of the most-debated in critical reception of the character, and the play’s evidence permits two distinct readings.

 The deeper reading, increasingly dominant in modern criticism, complicates the "fatal flaw" framing.
-Duncan's trust is not a moral failure.
-It is the operational mode of virtuous kingship in a world that has chosen deception.
+Duncan’s trust is not a moral failure; it is the operational mode of virtuous kingship in a world that has chosen deception.
 The argument is that any king who governs by suspicion has, by the act of governing that way, become unworthy of the trust his position requires.
-Duncan's openness is the necessary correlate of his goodness.
-The question of "flaw" assumes a framework in which political prudence can be separated from moral character – a framework the play, on close reading, may not endorse.
+Duncan’s openness is the necessary correlate of his goodness, and the question of "flaw" assumes a framework in which political prudence can be separated from moral character – a framework the play, on close reading, may not endorse.

 What is the dramatic irony of Duncan’s arrival at Inverness?

-The A1S6 arrival at Inverness is one of the most carefully constructed pieces of dramatic irony in the Shakespearean canon.
-The mechanism works at several levels.
+The A1S6 arrival at Inverness is one of the most carefully constructed pieces of dramatic irony in the Shakespearean canon, and it works at several levels.

 The irony is amplified by Banquo’s parallel speech that follows immediately: